We want to encourage people to talk about death and dying, and ensure that medical policy develops in line with people's views.Public Dialogue

-As part of this project, we have also been talking to the researchers we work with about their insights into death and dying, and how it impacts their work:
+We have also been talking to the researchers we work with about their insights into death and dying:

-We seek to ensure that medical and health research and policy around end of life care, death and dying reflects what people consider to be important.
+We seek to ensure that research and policy around end of life care, death and dying reflects what people consider to be important.

 We are undertaking a programme of policy workshops and public dialogue focusing on death and dying throughout 2019.
 If you are interested in being involved, please contact Holly Rogers, Communications and Engagement Manger, on firstname.lastname@example.org

 1. Initial policy workshop

 The Academy convened a workshop on 12 February 2019 to discuss the policy issues associated with end of life and palliative care, bringing together stakeholders from a range of backgrounds, spanning the health and care sectors, patient groups, and faith experts, amongst others.
 The meeting was chaired by Professor Irene Higginson OBE FMedSci, Professor of Palliative Care; Director of Cicely Saunders Institute, King’s College London, and aimed to identify potential areas that might lead to future policy activity by the Academy and others.